-Note: Some scopes require additional reviews by Google.
-For apps used only internally by your Google Workspace organization, scopes aren't listed on the consent screen and use of restricted or sensitive scopes does not require further review by Google.
-For more details, see How to choose scopes for your app, below.
+- Some scopes require additional reviews by Google.
+For apps used only internally by your Google Workspace organization, scopes aren't listed on the consent screen and use of restricted or sensitive scopes doesn't require further review by Google.
+For more information, see Scope categories.

-Review your app registration summary.
-Click Edit to make changes, or click Back to Dashboard.
+- Review your app registration summary.
+To make changes, click Edit.
+If the app registration looks OK, click Back to Dashboard.

 Some scopes require additional reviews and requirements because of the level or type of access they grant.
-Below are the types of scopes to consider:
+Consider the following types of scopes:

 |Basic app verification required||Additional app verification required||Security assessment required|

 |Non-sensitive scopes (recommended)||Grant access only to limited data that's immediately relevant to a specific action.||—||—|